Neuro-Affirming Birth Debrief & Trauma Recovery

 I combine my background as a Doula and Counsellor to provide support that is validating rather than just clinical.
 We don’t just "talk about" the birth; we honour the uniqueness of your nervous system.
 By integrating trauma-informed care and birth physiology, we explore the 5 P's of the labour process *(Passenger, Passage, Powers, Position, and Psychy), helping you find the logic and "the why" behind your experience, fostering a sense of resilience that feels authentic to you.

-Reclaim Your Agency: Sometimes, the lack of consent during labour and birth can lead to feelings of disempowerment.
+• Reclaim Your Agency: Sometimes, the lack of consent during labour and birth can lead to feelings of loss of agency.
 You can take back ownership of your narrative and move forward with autonomy.

 *5 P's framework—a recognised tool in perinatal support to help categorise and process the physical and psychological aspects of your birth story.

-Birth debriefing is increasingly recognised as a reflective, emotionally supportive process rather than a clinical intervention.
-Conceptual and professional literature describe it as a person-led opportunity to explore meaning, emotions, and unanswered questions after birth, particularly where experiences felt confusing, overpowering, or unresolved.
+These sessions are increasingly recognised as a reflective, emotionally supportive process rather than a clinical intervention.
+Conceptual and professional literature describe it as a person-led opportunity to explore meaning, emotions, and get the answers they need after birth, particularly where experiences felt confusing, overpowering, or unresolved.

 Research highlights that while it does not replace psychological therapy, it can play a valuable role in guiding understanding, integration, and recovery when offered in a trauma-aware, consent-based way.